vvscode/docs/docs/voice/voice-for-js/calling-2.md

 ## Video calling

-[block:callout]
-{
-  "type": "warning",
+> **WARNING: Beta**
+>
-  "body": "The Sinch JS SDK Video Calling features are still under development and not suitable for a production environment", "title": "Beta"
+> The Sinch JS SDK Video Calling features are still under development and not suitable for a production environment
-}
-[/block]

 Video calling can be activated for data calling by adding the capability “video” when starting the client.
 With this capability, video will now be added to all data-calls.
 Web to phone (PSTN) calling will be unaffected.
 A video call is set up in the same way as a voice only call:
 ```javascript
 var sinchClient = new SinchClient({applicationKey: '...', capabilities: {calling: true, video: true}}); // Notice the video capability